UmarlyPoeta/File_Organizer/README.md

     cd path_to_script_directory
     ```

+3. **Install the required packages:**

+    ```bash
+    pip install customtkinter
+    ```

 ## Usage

 1. **Run the script:**

     ```bash
-    python file_organizer.py
+    python file_organizer_gui.py
     ```

+2. **Follow the on-screen prompts:**

-2. **Enter the path to the directory you want to organize when prompted:**
+    - Enter the path to the directory you want to organize in the first entry box.

-    ```
-    Enter the path: /path/to/source/directory
-    ```

-3. **Enter the path to the directory where you want the organized files to be moved:**
+    - Enter the path to the directory where you want the organized files to be moved in the second entry box.

-    ```
-    Enter the path: /path/to/destination/directory
-    ```

-4. **The script will:**
-    - List all files in the specified source directory along with their extensions.
-    - Create directories named after the file extensions in the specified destination directory.
-    - Move each file into the corresponding directory based on its extension in the destination directory.
+3. **Click the "Enter to start" button:**

+    - The script will scan the source directory, create directories in the destination directory based on file extensions, and move files accordingly.
+    - If the provided source path does not exist, an alert will be displayed.

 ## Example